Jonnerop/cm3-group6/self-assessment/be-assessment.md

 ### Key Improvements

-- The updated tests account for edge cases, such as missing or invalid tokens making sure that the API properly handles these situations.
+- The updated tests make sure that only users with a valid JWT token can delete jobs.
+Previously the tests allowed anyone to delete a job without checking for any authentication.

 - Tests now align with the updated job controller where authentication is required.
 This way the tests are more robust and reflect the actual behavior of the API.